Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 ## Arrays

 In contrast to variables, an array can store _multiple values_.
 Each value in an array has an _index_, and each index has _a reference in a memory address_.
-Each value can be accessed by using their _indexes_.
-The index of an array starts from _zero_, and the  index of the last element is less by one from the length of the array.
+Each value can be accessed by using its _index_.
+The index of an array starts from _zero_, and the index of the last element is one less than the length of the array.

-An array is a collection of different data types which are ordered and changeable(modifiable).
-An array allows storing duplicate elements and different data types.
-An array can be empty, or it may have different data type values.
+An array is a collection of data that is ordered and changeable (modifiable).
+An array allows storing duplicate elements and may have different data type values.
+An array can be empty.

 ### How to create an empty array

 In JavaScript, we can create an array in different ways.
 Let us see different ways to create an array.
 It is very common to use _const_ instead of _let_ to declare an array variable.
-If you ar using const it means you do not use that variable name again.
+If you ar using const it means that you do not use that variable name again.

 - Using Array constructor